icarus-sullivan/cron-checker/README.md

 ## Tests

-There are some cursory tests provided, to run them run the following command:
+There are some cursory tests provided, to run invoke this script:

 ```bash
 ./test.sh